anz-bank/vscode-sysl/README.md

 ```
 .
 ├── package.json        # Manifest for the complete extension
+├── model               # Library for logic shared between other components
+├── plugin              # Library for TypeScript LSP plugins to the extension
 ├── extension           # VS Code integration points
 │   ├── editor          # Custom editor binding for the renderer
 │   ├── lsp             # Code relating to the Language Server Protocol